DinoChiesa/dpc-Angular-Todo/README.md

   need to upgrade to v0.4.0

 - the log window needs to be a slideout.
 I don't know what the eidget is in angular.

+- It should be possible to specify the UG org+app when signing in and registering.
+  This information should be cached on the machine under the html5 app key (uuid).